Imran4424/Machine-Learning-Models/README.md

 In random forest, we will use the later version of Ensemble Learning, which combines multiple decision tree models to make predictions, improving accuracy and decreasing overfitting compared to a single decision tree.

-We can build Random Forest regression model using following steps
+We can build Random Forest regression model using the following steps

 1. **Bootstrap Sampling:** Create multiple subsets of training data by randomly selecting samples with replacement.
-2. **Random Forest Construction:** Use the created subsets of training data from step 1 for creating decision trees.
-Each subset is used to train an independent Decision Tree.
-Each tree uses a random subset of features to split nodes.
+2. **Random Forest Construction:** Use the subsets of training data created in Step 1 to create decision trees.
+Each subset is used to train an independent Decision Tree, which uses a random subset of features to split nodes.
 3. **Prediction Aggregation:** Random Forest Regression model takes the average of all individual tree predictions (In terms of Ensemble Learning, this technique is called bagging).

-Mathematical formula for random forest,
+Mathematical formula for the Random Forest Model,

 $$
 \boldsymbol{\hat{y} = \frac{1}{T}\displaystyle\sum_{i=1}^{T}y_i}